-Candidates may appoint scrutineers in writing using Form "EL12 Appointment of Scrutineer" to represent them at Voting Locations, Results Room or at a Return Envelope Processing Station for Vote by Mail.
+Candidates may appoint scrutineers in writing using Form "EL12 Appointment of Scrutineer" to represent them at Voting Locations or Results Room.

 Scrutineers must show their written appointment form to election officials upon entry and upon request in accordance with Section 16(6) of the Act.